memtest86plus/memtest86plus/README.md

 Older BIOSs usually support USB legacy keyboard emulation, which makes USB keyboards act like legacy keyboards connected to ports 0x60 and 0x64.
 This can often be enabled or disabled in the BIOS setup menus.
-If PCMemTest's USB device drivers are enabled, they will override this and access any USB keyboards directly.
+If Memtest86+'s USB device drivers are enabled, they will override this and access any USB keyboards directly.
 The downside of that is that the USB controllers and device drivers require some memory to be reserved for their private use,